EDUCATION TRACK

-If you’re a single mom enrolled in a qualified healthcare or teaching undergraduate or master’s degree program* with a physical campus in the Dallas-Fort Worth area, the Education Track can help you can focus full-time on completing your education without the added stress of a full-time job to pay for housing, utilities, and childcare.
+The Gatehouse Education Track can help you focus full-time on completing your education without the added stress of a full-time job to pay for housing, utilities, and childcare.

 Excel in School

-Go to school full-time (no full-time outside employment permitted or breaks between semesters) and maintain a minimum cumulative 3.0 GPA.
+Go to school full-time (no breaks between semesters) and maintain a minimum cumulative 3.0 GPA.

 Complete Your Degree